decentraland/old-documentation/_posts/sdk-reference/2018-01-21-scene-content-guide.md

 Collision settings currently don't affect how other entities interact with each other, entities can always overlap.
 Collision settings only affect how the entity interacts with the avatar.

-Decentralan currently doesn't have a physics engine, so if you want entities to fall, crash or bounce, you must code this behavior into the scene.
+Decentraland currently doesn't have a physics engine, so if you want entities to fall, crash or bounce, you must code this behavior into the scene.